Ompha799/Games-Global-Log-Project/README.md

 #### 1. Deploy Log Service (Triggered by push to `main`)

-* On push pipeline creates an S3 bucket that will be use for state lock.
+* On push pipeline creates an S3 bucket that will be used for state lock.

 * GitHub Actions pipeline will then deploy the infrastructure.